MSc Computing Programme Structure

 - an intensive introductory programming course, taught during the first two weeks of the course, covering the imperative part of the object-oriented programming language C++, and UNIX-based operating systems;

-- four courses selected from a set of specialist options, taught during the Spring term;
+- courses selected from a set of specialist options, taught during the Spring term;

-- a practical group programming project running through the Spring term, along with a series of lectures on software engineering practice;
+- a selective practical group programming project course running through the Spring term;

 - Students may also freely attend any of the professional skills courses offered on the Imperial Graduate School's MasterClass programme.